What is Fannie Mae?

 During the 2008 financial crisis, the subprime mortgage crisis affected Fannie Mae’s ability to purchase new mortgages from the market.
 Lenders engaged in unethical lending practices by lending to borrowers with poor credit history, which led to the housing bubble burst.
 The agency was delisted from the New York Stock Exchange after its stock dropped below the minimum capital required by the NYSE.

 Even after selling the mortgage-backed securities to investors, Fannie Mae continues to own the underlying mortgages.
-It also pays the investors a share of the monthly mortgage payment on a pro-rata basis.
+It also pays the investors a share of the monthly mortgage payments on a pro-rata basis.
 Fannie Mae guarantees that it will make monthly payments on the mortgage-backed securities, inclusive of the principal and interest.
-It sets a specific percentage of mortgages to cater for low to middle-income families.
+It sets a specific percentage of mortgages to cater to low to middle-income families.

 Fannie Mae also receives guaranty fees as compensation for assuming lending risks from financial institutions.
 The entity purchases mortgages from banks and credit unions as a way of writing off the debts from the books, and it assumes the lending risks associated with the mortgages.
 It then creates mortgage-backed securities from the underlying mortgages, which it sells to investors.